-There’s so much to do and see during your French walkabout it’s hard to know where to start.
-You (probably) won’t be able to fly a Nieuport biplane through the Arc de Triomphe de I’Etoile like Charles Godefroy, but with accommodation near the Arc de Triomphe you can at least walk through it.
-Next, a visit to the Tomb of the Unknown Soldier will tug on emotions you never knew you had.
+There’s so much to do and see during your French walkabout, it’ll be hard to figure out where to start.
+You (probably) won’t be able to fly a Nieuport biplane through the Arc de Triomphe de I’Etoile like Charles Godefroy, but with accommodation near the Arc de Triomphe, you can at least walk through it.
+Next, a visit to the Tomb of the Unknown Soldier will tug on emotional strings you didn’t know you had.

-Air travel into the city will usually take you to Paris Charles de Gaulle Airport (CDG), 30 km northeast of the city centre of Paris.
+Paris holidays usually begin at Paris Charles de Gaulle Airport (CDG), about 30km northeast of the city centre of Paris.
 The availability of taxis, buses and a fantastic railway system make getting to your hotel in Paris painless.
-There’s always the option of Wotif’s car hires in case you want to get up and go at will, but be forewarned: Paris’s notorious roundabouts and thick traffic can be painful!
+There’s always the option to rent a car in case you want to get up and go at will, but be forewarned, Paris’s notorious roundabouts and thick traffic can be a pain.

-Fall in love with this city, or with someone in the city, or both at once.
+Fall in love with this city or in the city—or both at once.
 Wotif has you covered with great selections of Paris hotels and deals on flights to Paris.
-Book today and say “Au revoir” to home, at least for a little while.
+Book today and say “Au revoir” to the land down under.